UMass alumna had been the Interim Head Coach since August

-Kristi Stefanoni begins her eighth season on the Minutewomen coaching staff in 2014 and her first as interim head coach.
+Kristi Stefanoni recently completed her eighth season on the Minutewomen coaching staff in 2014 and her first as interim head coach.
 She was promoted from her position as an associate head coach in August of 2013.
 She had previously served six seasons as an assistant coach and one as the Director of Softball Operations.
 She worked primarily with the outfielders and left-handed slap hitters, among other duties, including budgetary and recruiting responsibilities.